garethjmsaunders/sec-digital-calendar/biographies/biographies.md

 ### The Naming of Jesus [2] White
 #### 1 January

-Sometimes referred to as the feast of the naming and circumcision of Jesus, this scriptural festival marks three events.
+The feast of the Naming of Jesus, in the Scottish Prayer Book (1929) is called the feast of the Circumcision of Christ.
+This scriptural festival marks three events.

 First, the circumcision of Jesus is a sign of the covenant between God and Abraham 'and his children for ever', and his obedience to Biblical law.